Adilius/Python_VTK_BostonTeapot/README.md

-# The Visualization Toolkit in Python rendering the Boston Teapot
+# The Visualization Toolkit rendering the Boston Teapot
 This project render [the boston teapot](https://www.sjbaker.org/wiki/index.php?title=The_History_of_The_Teapot) using [The Visualization Toolkit](https://vtk.org/) in different ways to visualize the attributes of the dataset.
 * [Technologies](#technologies)
 * [Setup](#setup)